Oracy in the Curriculum

 Why is it important?

 Employers rate good spoken communication at the top of their requirements for employees, yet often cite young people do not have these essential skills.
-Additionally, research has shown that good oracy leads to a deeper understanding and therefore supports more effective learning.

 Our aim at Chantry Academy is to give all students a voice so that they:

-- become confident, fluent speakers who can explain and justify their ideas and use appropriate vocabulary for different purposes and audiences
+• become confident, fluent speakers who can explain and justify their ideas and use appropriate vocabulary for different purposes and audiences

-- recognise the value of listening and talk to interact effectively with others in a range of situations and are prepared for life beyond school.
+• recognise the value of listening and talk to interact effectively with others in a range of situations and are prepared for life beyond school.

-To support this aim and ensure our students feel listened to, valued and value others and their learning, our teachers will help students ‘learn to talk and learn through talk’.
-Working with Cambridge University Oracy and having had training from Voice 21, we will provide regular opportunities for students to develop and use oracy skills in all subjects based on these 4 strands of oracy:
+Working with Cambridge University Oracy and after training from Voice 21, we will provide regular opportunities for students to develop and use oracy skills in all subjects based on these 4 strands of oracy:

 Teachers will adopt a range of activities and approaches including: pair talk, debate, discussion, presentation, listening strategies.